 We experimented with different maxSAT solvers in order to solve encodings obtained by our approach.
-We considered the following maxSAT solvers, all of which had been used in the recent maxSAT Competition [1]: sat4j-maxsat [10], maxsatz [11] and optimax.
-After preliminary experiments, which consisted of solving three smaller instances (each instance given 4 hours), sat4j performed the best and was chosen as the solver we would use for the longer experimental results.
-In the next table we give the results ("oom" stands for "out of memory", "to" stands for "timeout" with no solution provided):
+We considered the following maxSAT solvers, all of which had been used in the recent maxSAT Competition [1]: sat4j-maxsat [11], maxsatz [12] and optimax.
+Based on the results of the preliminary experiments, Sat4j was chosen to be used for further experiments.